-Abundances of Golden Perch were similar in all years, except in 2020 where they were lower (Figure 4).
-The sampling methodology included fyke nets and electrofishing in 2017-19, but electrofishing only from 2020-22.
-Recruits of this species are difficult to catch using electrofishing sampling methods.
-Recruits were detected in 2018 and 2019 (Figure 4) via fyke netting and by electrofishing in 2022 for the first time.
-Juveniles and adults have been recorded in all six sampling years, though the population is dominated by adult fish.
+All Golden Perch (Macquaria ambigua) in the Wimmera River are a result of stockings1.
+Abundances of Golden Perch have been variable within the Wimmera system, with the lowest abundances recorded in 2020 (Figure 4).
+Since 2020, abundances have increased each year with the highest abundances detected in 2023 (Figure 5).
+The sampling methodology included fyke nets and electrofishing in 2017-19, but electrofishing only from 2020-23.
+Recruits were detected in 2018 and 2019 (Figure 4) via fyke netting and by electrofishing in 2022 and 2023.
+Recruits of this species are difficult to catch using electrofishing sampling methods and detections via electrofishing in 2022 and 2023 may indicate higher survival of stocking in those years.
+Juveniles and adults have been recorded in all seven sampling years, though the population is dominated by adult fish.
 A higher proportion of juveniles were detected in 2021 sampling (Figure 4).
-A wide size range from recruits to large adults was recorded in 2022 (Figure 5).
-All Golden Perch in the Wimmera River are a result of stockings (ARI unpublished data).
+Although recruits and juveniles were detected in 2023, their abundances were low (Figure 5).